 Conducted by licensed acupuncturists, sessions can cost from $50 to $150 each.
 This complementary therapy may reduce muscle tension and improve circulation.

-Intrathecal Baclofen Pump:
+Intrathecal Muscle Relaxant Pump:

 A more advanced intervention involving surgical implantation by a neurosurgeon, the total cost can range from $20,000 to $35,000.
 The pump delivers medication directly to the spinal cord for spasticity control.